 The platform is used to trade goods or services online.
 Amazon, Alibaba, Lazada, Shopee, and other online shopping sites are great examples of this.

 For sharing experiences or expertise on a subject.

-3. Online Community
+3. Online Communities

 Perhaps the most popular right now in terms of usage.
 Facebook is the ultimate example.

-This covers all sorts of social media hubs (Instagram, Twitter, etc), along with user-driven sites like Reddit and other popular crowd-sourced hubs
+This covers all sorts of social media hubs (Instagram, Twitter, etc), along with user-driven sites like Reddit and other popular crowd-sourced hubs and forum sites.

 Need to know about the history of something?
 There’s probably a Wikipedia entry for that.